eurostat/quantile/docs/Readme.md

 How to compute a quantile?
 Software-agnostic implementations of common quantile estimation algorithms.
 ---

-**<a name="About"></a>About**
+**<a name="Description"></a>Description**

-This source code material is intended as a supporting material for _Grazzini and Lamarche_'s article referenced [below](#References).

-It implements the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiber) on different software platforms and/or using different programming languages, namely:
+The source code implements the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiber) on different software platforms and/or using different programming languages, namely:

 * [`R`](https://www.r-project.org),
 * [`Python`](https://www.python.org),